Tim Lenahan: Coaching career

 Before Lafayette, Lenahan built his alma mater Richard Stockton College into a Division III national power going to the NCAA Tournament in 1993, 1994, 1995, and 1996 and also capturing Richard Stockton's first NJAC Championship in 1996.
 Richard Stockton had been 2–15 the year prior to his arrival.

 Lenahan has been named either conference or NSCAA Regional Coach of the Year in 1990, 1993, 1996, 1998, 2004, and 2011.
 He is a two-time winner of the Bob Voigts Coach of the Year at Northwestern and the first male coach to win the award twice.

 In 2013, Lenahan had the rare distinction of coaching in the Messi and Friends game as 10 Northwestern alums were called in the last minute to save the internationally broadcast event from cancellation.
 One former alum, Matt Eliason, became a worldwide internet sensation after scoring on a full bicycle kick to upstage the great Messi in the goal of the day.
 The goal, which was the No. 1 play on Sports Center that day, would go on to generate over 4 million YouTube hits.
 Eliason, who had been an assistant vice president and investment analyst at GE Capital, quit his job to pursue a professional career.
 His journey was being covered by a movie production crew for the documentary "Messi and ME".
 Lenahan served as an assistant coach for both teams in the match and the film is now available on both Amazon Prime and Apple TV.

-In addition to coaching success, Lenahan's mentorship has proven to be a springboard for some of the nation's top coaches.
-His former assistant coaches include current head coaches Jeff Haines, Richard Stockton College; Fernando Barboto, NJIT; Dennis Bohn, Lafayette College; Justin Serpone, Amherst College; Erik Ronning, Colgate University; Tom Carlin, Villanova University; Andy Fleming, Xavier University, Rich Nassif, Benedictine University, Neil Jones, the University of Wisconsin, Mike Babst, Davidson University, and Mark Plotkin - DePaul University.
-Also, Jesse Marsch, former Head Coach at Leeds United in the Premier League and Red Bull in the Bundesliga, got his coaching start under Lenahan as a volunteer assistant at Northwestern while playing for the Chicago Fire.
-Probably the crowning achievement in an already very successful coaching tree came in October 2018 when former Lenahan's former Stockton University and Real Madrid player, Santiago Solari was named Head Coach at 3-time defending European Champions Real Madrid.
-Solari is now the Director of Real Madrid.
-Solari was also a record-setting coach for Club America in Mexico in Liga Mx.
-In spite of this, Northwestern chose to go outside Lenahan's very successful coaching tree for his replacement.